dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 @end
 ~~~

-Furthermore, replace the @implementation part of **DefaultLayoutViewController** with the followings:
+Now, add to the @implementation part of **DefaultLayoutViewController** with the following code:

 ~~~objc
 @implementation DefaultLayoutViewController